AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/launch-add-extensions.md

    1. Note that your Experience Cloud Org ID is detected automatically and pre-populated
    1. The Experience Cloud Server field allows you to specify a custom endpoint for Visitor ID Service requests.
 Keep the field blank for this tutorial.
-   1. The Session Timeout field allows you to specify when new an app session should timeout.
-By default, if the app is in the background for 300 seconds or more, the Lifecycle session will timeout.
+   1. The Session Timeout field allows you to specify when an app Lifecycle session should timeout.
+By default, it will timeout if the app is in the background for 300 seconds.
 Use the default setting for this tutorial.

 1. Since you haven't changed any of the settings, click **[!UICONTROL Cancel]** to leave the extension configuration and **[!UICONTROL Discard Changes]** in the modal

     ![Click Cancel to leave the configuration](images/mobile-extensions-core-cancel.png)

 1. The Profile extension allows the SDK to store data in a client-side profile.
 It has no configurations, so there is nothing to look at.
-For more information on the Mobile Core extension, see [the documentation](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/profile).
+For more information on the Profile extension, see [the documentation](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/profile).

 ## Add the Solution Extensions

 Now it's time to get to the fun part and start adding the extensions for the solutions you will be implementing in this tutorial.
 When using Launch with mobile applications, the app must be updated every time an extension is added or removed.
-So, in order to save time later, we will add all of the extensions now.
-Just skip any extensions which your company has not licensed.
+In order to save time later, we will add all of the extensions in this lesson.
+Just skip any solutions which your company has not licensed.

 ### Add the Adobe Analytics extension